Remembering

 ***Japanese bond client.
 Frequently traded $400 million US Treasury bonds only.
 Could not participate in S&P strategy because of Japanese restrictions.

-Because I was located in a very affluent part of the country with a lot of investors in high tax brackets , I dealt primarily in tax-free municipal bonds.
+Because I was going to be located in a very affluent part of the country which had a lot of investors in high tax brackets...and who paid high state and city income taxes...I decided to deal primarily in tax-free municipal bonds.

 Occasionally, however, some of these bond clients would want to get involved in the stock market!